-“It’s very much a Jane Eyre/Mr. Rochester type meeting, because he’s not seen in his best light at that moment.
-I think Gaskell would approve of that…at least I’m hoping so!”
-Welch explained in the Production Notes on why she added a new scene, not from the book.
+“It’s very much a Jane Eyre/Mr. Rochester type meeting because he’s not seen in his best light at that moment.
+I think Gaskell would approve of that…at least, I’m hoping so,” Welch explained (on why she added a new scene, not from the book).

 Ultimately, Margaret Hale and John Thornton must overcome prejudice and social issues to be together.

 And while they worked together fine at first, their relationship soured during Gaskell’s writing of North and South.
-She was the wife of a clergyman, a mother, a world traveler, and was regularly involved with social issues and entertaining guests.
-So, she struggled with deadlines much to the annoyance of the professional Dickens.
+She was the wife of a clergyman, a mother, and a world traveler and was regularly involved with social issues and entertaining guests.
+So, she struggled with deadlines, much to the annoyance of the professional Dickens.